-The goal in writing prevention strategies is to address major deficiencies in quality of life factors (i.e., deficiencies in power and choice, community integration, status, relationships, competence, health, and safety) and each antecedent/predictor identified by the FA.
+The goal in writing prevention strategies is to address major deficiencies in the person's quality of life (i.e., deficiencies in power and choice, community integration, status, relationships, competence, health, and safety).

+✓ Address each antecedent/predictor that was identified in the FA.